Neighborhoods and districts of San Antonio: Alamo Heights

 Located along the city's Broadway corridor about two miles (3 km) northeast of Downtown San Antonio, lies Alamo Heights, an incorporated city completely surrounded by San Antonio.
 Often known simply by its ZIP Code ("78209" or "the '09"), Alamo Heights is roughly bordered to the south by Hildebrand Avenue, to the north by Interstate 410, to the east by Fort Sam Houston, and to the west by US 281.
 The enclaves of Alamo Heights and Terrell Hills are included in this area.
 This area also includes a large swath of Broadway from Mulberry to Loop 410.
 Inside this area is also Mahncke Park (the neighborhood and the park), McNay Art Museum, the Witte Museum, Brackenridge Park, Botanical Gardens, San Antonio Zoo, San Antonio Country Club and Japanese Tea Gardens.
 The whole of 78209 zipcode is sometimes referred to as "Alamo Heights" even though the precise boundaries of the Alamo Heights city and school district are much smaller than the boundaries of the zip code.

 Uptown Central

 Uptown, officially Uptown Central, consists of a very large area separated into two large segments.

 Uptown Broadway is home to a concentrated area of "old money" bedroom communities.
 These communities are Alamo Heights, Olmos Park, Lincoln Heights, and Terrell Hills.
 Combined the total population of these three communities is almost 16,000 people on 4.2 sqmi.
-That is a density of nearly 4,000 people per square mile (1,500 km²).
+That is a density of nearly 4,000 people per square mile (1,500 km^{2}).

 Famous people that reside in Uptown Broadway include Thomas Gibson (Terrell Hills), Tommy Lee Jones (Terrell Hills), and many others.
 This area is home to quite a few high-rise residential buildings, with more planned.
 Uptown Broadway is also home to many trendy boutiques as well as two very prominent museums, the McNay Art Museum and the Witte Museum.
 The University of the Incarnate Word is on the southern fringe of Uptown Broadway.